 Time together.
-(I insisted he simplify the following sentence:) Participating in recreational endeavors with kinfolk has consistently shown to enhance long term family of origin social cohesion.
+(I asked him to simplify the following sentence:) Participating in recreational endeavors with kinfolk has consistently shown to enhance long term family of origin social cohesion.
 (Oh my goodness, giggle.
 He came up with:) ‘Those that play together stay together’.
 (Yup.)

 What would you say as encouragement to all those homeschool fathers reading this because their wives are insisting they listen…

 Hi Jack.
 At least there’s one of you.
-Who do you like in the World Cup this year?
+Who would you like in the World Series this year?

 Don’t let the chicks ruin our kids.
 We don’t need a world of art history majors.
 Do something brother!